Thermadiag/seq/docs/latency_benchmark.md

 -	`gtl::flat_hash_set` behaves like a *regular* open-addressing hash table, with a single memory peak at each rehash.
 -	`ankerl::unordered_dense::set` displays multiple memory peaks as it uses a double storage strategy: one for the hash table (element index + probe distance) and one for the values (regular std::vector).
 Both storage double their capacities at different times.
 -	`tsl::sparse_set` displays tiny memory peaks (when the bucket table is effectively doubled) followed by a linear pattern (when each bucket receive new values).
 -	`seq::radix_hash_set` has a very low, almost linear memory pattern.
-This is thinks to it incremental rehash strategy as explained [here](radix_tree.md).
+This is thanks to it incremental rehash strategy as explained [here](radix_tree.md).

 Now, let's see if the memory usage is correlated to the insertion latency.